 Remember when you were bright-eyed little Brownie, and someone would ask - ‘what do you want to be when you grow up?’
 The question inspired a host of excited responses: ‘an astronaut!’, ‘a doctor!’, ‘a unicorn!’
 Fast-forward a few years and exploring such avenues is far from simple.

-The path to your ideal future may be brimming with challenges and will undoubtedly have obstacles unique to each choice; but whether you are a young person facing this decision - or someone who can offer support - here are some tips to help you align your direction.
+The path to your ideal future may be brimming with challenges and will undoubtedly have obstacles unique to each choice, but whether you are a young person facing this decision or someone who can offer support, here are some tips.

 Experience a real work setting

-“With creative careers, it is important to get as much ‘real world’ experience as possible so try getting work experience along-side your studies (but also, don’t be taken advantage of).
-For creative roles, utilise social media; put artwork on Facebook/Instagram to get exposure/feedback on your work - it can lead to getting freelance work.
+“With creative careers, it is important to get as much ‘real-world’ experience as possible so try to get work experience alongside your studies (but also, don’t be taken advantage of).
+For creative roles, utilise social media and put artwork on Facebook/Instagram to get exposure/feedback on your work; it can lead to getting freelance work.
 Also, University isn’t the only option especially in creative/hands-on roles, there are always apprenticeships.”
 Jessica Preston, 22, Former Girlguiding Design Intern.

 It’s okay to trial and error

 “It took me a while to get to where I needed to be.
-When I was deciding on my future, I believed Psychology was the career route I wanted to go down and was so sure of it.
+When I was deciding on my future, I was so sure that Psychology was the career route that I wanted to go down.
 Yet when I was immersed in it, I realised it wasn’t for me.
 At first, I dwelled on my failed decision and felt like I wasted my time.
-It took me some time to get any closer to making a decision about my future as I felt lost.
-In that time, I made sure I stayed productive by volunteering and continuously learning etc. Then, I went back in to further study and switched routes.
-Now I look back, those series of choices led me to the creative PR role I enjoy now, with applicable transferable skills - so I suppose it isn’t so regrettable after all.
+It took some time to get any closer to making a decision about my future as I felt lost.
+In that time, I ensured that I stayed productive by volunteering and continuously learning.
+Then, I returned to study and switched routes.
+Now I look back, those series of choices led me to the creative PR role I enjoy now, with applicable transferable skills so I suppose it isn’t so regrettable after all.
 Like Richard Branson said, ‘a setback is never a bad experience, just a learning curve.’”
 Tesin Suleman, 25, PR and Communications Coordinator.

 Follow your passions and smash that glass ceiling